Schefflera-Arboricola/Quickdocx-12th-project-/README.md

 Limitation : it only works for plain text(no text style or tables or pictures etc. are duplicated).

-If you want to(for some weird reason) use this:
-1. First install python's docx package (pip install python-docx)
+If you want to(for some weird reason) use this, then first install python's docx package (pip install python-docx) and then just run main.py.

-2. Then put all the project files on the desktop in a folder named 'quickdocs' (basically, the address of each file should be like -  C:\User\Admin\Desktop\quickdocx\ <file_name>)
-3. Then just run the sample.py file and then main.py (read documentation_quickdocs.pdf for more)
+(read documentation_quickdocs.pdf for more)